StardustCollective/HCloud/README.md

-# HCloud# HCloud - Hetzner Cloud Management GUI
+# HCloud - Hetzner Cloud Management GUI

 This tool is currently in beta!
 If you use it, please report any issues to `@Proph151Music`.